pkpraveen267/rhcsa/Lab/LAB - 2 MANAGING FILES FROM THE COMMAND LINE.md

 **BEFORE YOU BEGIN**

-   Log in to workstation as student using student as the password.

-   On workstation, run the lab files-review start command.
+   Log in to workstation as student using student as the password.On workstation, run the lab files-review start command.

    The command runs a start script that determines if the serverb machine is reachable on the network.